 - Focus on building weak academic areas.
 Quizlet and Khan Academy are excellent resources to bolster learning in challenging subjects.
 But don’t just use them on the screen.
 Manipulate the information in various ways to help a student store and keep it in his memory.
 Print it out, write things down, combine study strategies that work for the individual.

 In high school, teens learn to balance academics with an expanding social life.
 Their independence is growing, but they still benefit from parental help.
-Coaches can help families work through that transition with these tips:
+ADHD coaches can help families work through that transition with these tips:

 - Establish a routine for dealing with an online grade book.
 Systems like PowerSchool and Canvas can create conflict in families when parents confront unsuspecting teens about grades they might not even know had been posted yet.
 Coaches can help parents and teens set a time to check “report cards” together, review grades, listen to explanations, and communicate with teachers as necessary.This system should not deprive children of opportunities to negotiate and practice their executive function skills.
 They should understand it is their responsibility to follow up with teachers and to own the process of presenting and explaining their grades to coaches, tutors, and parents.